wrapperband/FeathercoinWalletGuide/README.md

 # FeathercoinWalletGuide

 Feathercoin Wallet guide aims to show what the features are of the Feathercoin Wallet can be used.
 Many features have been experimental since the 0.8.x series.
-The guide starts at version 0.9.3.2
+The guide starts at version 0.9.3.2 and greater.

 Feathercoin 0.9.3.2